vaimo/composer-patches/README.md

 In this case you can define patches without having to repeatedly use the same base-path for every patch definition.

-## Basic Usage: configuring a patches file
+## Basic Usage: configuring a separet patches file

 The way of defining the patches works for: